Snap’s User Base Stops Shrinking as Revenue Beats Estimates

 The company, maker of the photo-messaging app Snapchat, reported $389.8 million in fourth-quarter sales, exceeding the $377.5 million average analysts’ estimate.
 Though Snap failed to add any new users since the prior period, the steady numbers are a victory considering that analysts projected the amount of people using Snapchat daily would shrink.
 The company said it’s "cautiously optimistic" that users will remain level again this quarter.
 The stock surged more than 20 percent in late trading.

-Snap said it has been able to add more advertisers using its automated advertising tools, increasing demand and therefore boosting prices for promotions on the mobile app.
-After a volatile year of executive departures, a redesign that outraged some users, and problems with the Android version of Snapchat, Chief Executive Officer Evan Spiegel is working to make the most of the social-media platform and trying to grow the still-unprofitable business into something more sustainable, he told investors Tuesday in remarks prepared for the earnings report.
+Snap said it has been able to add more advertisers using its automated tools, increasing demand and therefore boosting prices for promotions on the mobile app.
+After a volatile year of executive departures, a redesign of the social-media platform that outraged some users, and problems with the Android version of Snapchat, Chief Executive Officer Evan Spiegel is trying to grow the still-unprofitable business into something more sustainable, he told investors Tuesday in remarks prepared for the earnings report.

-“Any constructive news out of Snap will be well-received by the market,” Brian White, an analyst at Monness Crespi Hardt & Co., said in a note to investors, explaining that no other stock he covers has faced more investor skepticism.
+“It’s better than expected, which is good, but certainly isn’t an indication that they’re out of the woods yet, either with users or with revenue,” said Debra Aho Williamson, an analyst with EMarketer.
+“Snapchat’s in a competitive marketplace -- a really competitive marketplace,” she said, especially with Facebook Inc. and Alphabet Inc.’s Google, which dominate in mobile advertising.
+Facebook’s Instagram has also copied some of Snap’s most popular products, including the disappearing "stories" feature that Facebook says is the future of its advertising business.

 Shares climbed as high as $8.63 in extended trading, after closing at $7.04 in New York.
 Santa Monica, California-based Snap has lost more than half its market value since a March 2017 initial public offering.